SharePoint/sp-dev-docs/docs/spfx/viva/features/focus-feature/FocusFeatureTutorial.md

 }
 ```

-Next let's implement the logic that will allow us to navigate to the next quick view.
+Next let's implement the logic that will allow us to navigate to the next Quick View.
 We'll use the QuickViewNavigator to manipulate the view stack.

 ```typescript
 public onAction(action: IActionArguments): void {